thewca/wca-regulations/wca-regulations.md

     - C1b) During the solve, the competitor must use only one hand to operate the puzzle.
 Penalty: disqualification of the attempt (DNF).
         - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, they must repair it using only the solving hand.
 Penalty: disqualification of the attempt (DNF).
         - C1b3) If other body parts of the competitor come in contact with the puzzle or parts of the puzzle without the competitor's intention and without applying moves, this is not considered operating the puzzle, at the discretion of the judge.
+        - C1b4) During the solve, the competitors may choose to put the puzzle on the surface.
     - C1c) During the solve, once a competitor operates the puzzle with one hand, they must not operate the puzzle with the other hand.
 Penalty: disqualification of the attempt (DNF).